Education and Learning

 - Earn an Oregon Preliminary Teaching License for early childhood and elementary education or for special education

 - Take advantage of opportunities in civic engagement

 - Work in the in-house Early Learning Community on the Forest Grove Campus

 - Minor in Teaching English to Speakers of Other Languages (TESOL) or communication sciences and disorders

 - Benefit from professional support even after graduation through the New Teacher Academy

 - Continue your education with a master of education at Pacific University

 Education and learning majors on the Forest Grove Campus may enter as freshmen or as transfer students.

 The program offers a deep understanding of the psychological, social, philosophical, and curricular foundations of education, and prepares students to work with children in a variety of settings.

-The College of Education also offers an undergraduate degree in elementary education and English language learning at the Woodburn Campus, as well as variety of graduate level programs, including routes to a fifth-year or part-time master of arts in teaching, as well as preparation for secondary-level teaching.
+The College of Education also offers an undergraduate degree in elementary education and English language learning at the Eugene and Woodburn campuses, as well as variety of graduate level programs, including routes to a fifth-year or part-time master of arts in teaching, as well as preparation for secondary-level teaching.